“It’s easier to act your way into a new way of thinking, than think your way into a new way of acting.”

 As we step further along the path of our lean journey this year, let’s consider how we can support our team to act their way to a new way of thinking about continue improvement, using the lean principles of 5S visual management and lean daily leadership.

-In our TXM community of businesses, experience has shown that the most effective Lean thinkers have learned “lean skills” from a “doing” mindset, with small repeatable trails, rather than by applying a “know it all from the books” mindset.
+In our experience has shown that the most effective Lean thinkers have learned “lean skills” from a “doing” mindset, with small repeatable trails, rather than by applying a “know it all from the books” mindset.
 This year we encourage everyone to approach the lean concepts and start learning.
 Of course, it helps to have a qualified coach, but the first steps can be taken as you learn and reflect during the initial stages.
 Developing a lean mindset where you are learning through practical trials is the key to having a successful 2017.

 Good luck and if you require any assistance please contact TXM as we can help you get start in the right direction.